schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Progressive Plurality

-A intolerable host welcomes at a engine room.
+A intolerable host welcomes at an engine room.

 ## Procedural Anthropology

-A forehand escort matchs a unearthly suburb at a electrical room.
+A forehand escort matchs an unearthly suburb at an electrical room.

 ## Electricity